TT® Score: Trade Surveillance with Machine Learning

 Focusing on Risk: Heatmap

 The Heatmap display allows the user to see which traders or accounts are generating activity that has a high degree of similarity to regulatory cases.
 The bright red indicates high-risk clusters, and the size of each square indicates the number of clusters.
-In the following screen, we see that Trader57 is not only generating the most clusters, he also is generating the most clusters with the highest average similarity score.
+In the following screen, we see that Trader88 is not generating the most clusters, but is generating clusters with a high average similarity score.
 With just a glance, Heatmap allows the user to efficiently allocate time and resources necessary to review the activity that generates the most risk.

 Visualizing Big Data: The Outlier Chart